 Supporting Bond Girl

-They may have passed on Diana Ross for Solitaire but the movie does get some snaps for progress, I suppose, because Rosie Carver (Gloria Hendry) is the first African American Bond Girl, and that is worth celebrating.
+They may have passed on Diana Ross for Solitaire but the movie does get some snaps for progress, I suppose, because Rosie Carver (Gloria Hendry) did become the first African American Bond Girl, and that is worth celebrating.
 If only she weren’t such a useless character–not a capable CIA agent, not an effective double agent, not a good enough actress to be a comic foil or even a dramatic pawn to raise the stakes.
 Her quick demise is meant to establish Kananga’s menace, but she’s so paper-thin it’s difficult to care.
 And unfortunately for the series, there has only been one other black Bond Girl to date: Halle Berry in Die Another Day.

 SPECTRE (and Blofeld) are gone, and it turns out to be a refreshing shot in the arm for the series.
 Kananga (Yaphet Kotto) proves that a stand-alone Bond baddie works.
 And he’s pretty darned good.
 Kotto gives a brainy, menacing performance that leaves no doubt he’s a worthy foe for 007.
 The guy has an incredible surplus of henchmen, but you never doubt who’s in charge.
 He may not be as widely recognized as Goldfinger, Blofeld, or Scaramanga, but make no mistake: Kanaga is one of the great Bond villains.

 Kananga has two primary henchmen in his army of drug lords and voodoo men.
 In the role of the former (drug lords), we have Tee Hee (Julius Harris).
 Tee Hee likes long walks on the beach, robotic arms, and feeding things to crocodiles.
 Weaknesses include his inability to make sure his crocodiles actually eat the hero, those pesky exposed wires that control his robotic arm, and the fact that said robotic arm looks super fake.
 In the voodoo camp is Baron Samedi (Geoffrey Holder), who bills himself as a man who is incapable of dying.
 He likes skeleton makeup, laughing too loudly, and dinner theater.
 Weaknesses include dental hygiene, loincloths, and snakes.
-Tee Hee is a standard henchman.
-Baron Samedi is an oddity.
+Tee Hee is a fairly standard henchman and Baron Samedi is an oddity.
 As henchmen go, he’s unique and memorable, but stealing scenes is the most diabolical thing he does.
 Luckily for Samedi, that scene-stealing (and his makeup skills) made him a fan favorite.

 Sir Paul McCartney and Wings soar with the iconic “Live and Let Die.”
 It’s probably the most famous Bond theme of all aside from “Goldfinger,” and not just because Guns ‘n Roses did a cover of it.
 Let’s be honest, who doesn’t belt this out every time it comes on?
 It was also the first Bond song to garner an Oscar nomination for Best Original Song.
-Somehow, the producer of Live and Let Die didn’t want Paul McCartney and Wings to perform it, although he did love the song.
-Paul insisted that if they couldn’t sing it, he couldn’t have the song, and the rest is history.
+Somehow, the producer of Live and Let Die didn’t want Paul McCartney and Wings to perform it, although he did love the song McCartney had written.
+Paul insisted that if they couldn’t sing it, they couldn’t have the song, and the rest is history.